-"It's About Living" - John 20:1-18 - Easter Sunday
+"Among the Living" - John 20:1-18 - Easter Sunday

 Easter Sunday!
 Day of days in the Christian church; focal point of the Christian year.
 Once again we gather to celebrate, to listen to the resurrection story.
 One might think that this story would get a bit 'old', a bit 'stale' hearing it over and over again.
 But it doesn't, at least not for me.
 This is the most exciting story in scripture, and each year there seems to be a different emphasis, a different understanding.
 Not substantially different, because the foundation of the story remains the same, indeed we usually read the same version of the story every year.
-But there always seems a particular emphasis that surges forth in any given year, and this year the story calls out especially about the triumph of life and living over death and dying.
+But there always seems a particular emphasis that surges forth in any given year, and this year for me the emphasis is about Christ being among the living.